Zagreb, Free Walking Tours: Where We Went, What We Saw & Where We Walked

 zagreb free walking tour

-'Hello Zagreb' offer unusual and exciting tours with local guides - they are not a free walking tour though.
-They were quite good but if we were to go to Zagreb now, we'd defo choose a free one, simply because there are so many of them and they all look good!
+'Hello Zagreb' offer unusual, fun tours with local guides - they are not a free walking tour though.
+They were quite good but if we were to go back to Zagreb now, we'd definitely choose a free one, simply because there are so many of them and they all look good!

 Free Walking Tours, Zagreb